a-sync/game-server-watcher/README.md

 Check the list of [contributors](https://github.com/a-sync/game-server-watcher/contributors) who participated in this project.

 # Acknowledgments
-This project was inpired by (the sudden disappearance of) "_Game Status#5371_" bot and its creator [Ramzi Saheb](https://github.com/Ramzi-Sah) on discord.
+This project was inspired by (the sudden disappearance of) "_Game Status#5371_" bot and its creator [Ramzi Saheb](https://github.com/Ramzi-Sah) on discord.

 IP regex stolen from the [ip-regex](https://github.com/sindresorhus/ip-regex) package source.